Tina Ayers, Ph.D

 just for fun on most days.
 He is currently documenting flora in southern

 Colorado Plateau area, focusing especially on the Kaibab Plateau.
-Glenn is also currently collaborating with Max Licher on a revision of Carex
+Glenn is also currently collaborating with Max Licher on revisions of the Cyperaceae and Juncaceae for Arizona and New Mexico.

 Randy Scott, Ph.D.